Please contact COVA’s Human Trafficking Program to ask about referrals and available services.

 - Referrals and Support for Employment Services

-Please call or email if you are a service provider who is interested in making a referral to COVA’s Human Trafficking Program.
+If you are a service provider interested in making a referral to COVA’s Human Trafficking Program please email firstname.lastname@example.org or call the HTPs main line at 303-861-1160, ex 3.

-COVA’s HTP is able to support survivors that fit the definition of trafficking as outlined in the Federal Trafficking Victims Protection Act (TVPA) which defines a human trafficking victim as a person induced to perform labor or a commercial sex act through force, fraud, or coercion.
-Any person under age 18 who performs a commercial sex act is considered a victim of human trafficking, regardless of whether force, fraud, or coercion was present.
-In Colorado, forced labor or commercial sex involving a minor is a form of child abuse.
+COVA’s HTP supports individuals that meet the federal definition of human trafficking, as outlined in the Trafficking Victims Protection Act (TVPA).
+The TVPA defines human trafficking as a person induced to perform labor or a commercial sex act through force, fraud, or coercion.
+While COVA’s HTP does not currently provide services to minors, under TVPA any person under the age of 18 who performs a commercial sex act is considered a victim of human trafficking, regardless of whether force, fraud, or coercion are present.
+In Colorado, forced labor and commercials sex acts involving a minor is a form of child abuse.

-All members of COVA’s Human Trafficking Programs are required by law (C.R.S.19-3-304) to report child abuse/neglect, physical abuse, sexual abuse, caretaker neglect, and exploitation of at-risk elders and at-risk adults with intellectual and developmental disabilities as well as allegations of imminent risk of harm to self or others.
+All members of COVA’s Human Trafficking Program staff are required by law (C.R.S.
+19-3-304) to report (1) child abuse/neglect, physical abuse, sexual abuse, (2) caretaker neglect and exploitation of at-risk elders and at-risk adults with intellectual and developmental disabilities, and (3) anyone who is an imminent threat to self or others.

 Voluntad -Formerly Street’s Hope (Denver Metro)